Training

 Review the Introduction to gain an overview of the courses.

-Restraint and Time Out (RTO) Rules and Regulations
+Restraint and Time-out (RTO) Rules and Regulations

 This module outlines the newly amended rules and regulations developed by the Illinois State Board of Education and the Illinois State Board of Regulation.